dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryOptimization.md

 # The Splice Machine Query Optimizer

+{% comment %}
 NOTE: Captured this info from Xi Yia's slides for Clearsense (https://docs.google.com/presentation/d/1FiUMR8zG8hWMsPCrVL6Qun45xfJv_euKduHm-wVMsvI/edit?usp=sharing) on May 30, 2019 via DB-8359

-## Overview
+{% endcomment %}
-With a perfect optimizer, user does not need to worry about the efficiency of their SQL statement, it is optimizer’s responsibility to convert the SQL into a semantically equivalent and more performant execution plan.

-In reality, we need some manual tuning/rewriting because of:
+With a perfect optimizer, you don't need to worry about the efficiency of your SQL statements; the optimizer’s responsibility is to convert your SQL into a semantically equivalent and more performant execution plan.
+However, there's no such thing as a perfect optimizer, so there are times when we need to apply some manual tuning and rewriting to queries.
+That's because:

-* Limitations in the optimizer’s heuristic rewrite functionalities
+* The optimizer’s heuristic rewrite functionalities has limitations with regard to what it can do
-* Limitations in the search space the optimizer explores
+* The optimizer can only explore a limited portion of the search space
-* Inaccuracy in stats and cost estimation
+* Statistics and cost estimation are not 100% accurate
-* Parsing time concern

-## Outline

-* Explain and stats
-  * Things to look in the explain
-  * Use stats view to understand the characteristics of the tables
-* Common performance problems
-  * Skewness issue
-  * Choice of access path (covering index, non-covering index, table scan)
-  * Nested loop join performance
-  * Join order - use of derived table to influence the join order
-  * ...
-* Use of hints to guide optimizer
+* The optimizer must not use excessive time parsing query paths

+It is organized into these subsections:

+* [Using Explain](#explain) introduces the tools you can use to determine if/when manual tuning is required for a query.
+* [Using the Statistics Views](#stats) introduces the system views you can query for statistical information about the tables in a query.
+* [Addressing Common Performance Problems](#problems) shows you how to apply those tools to several common performance problems.
+* [Guiding the Optimizer with Hints](#hints) provides information and example of using the optimizer hints that Splice Machine offers.

-## Explain and Statistics
+## Using Explain  {#explain}

-* The order the plan executed is from bottom-up.
-* For a binary join, the left table comes first, then the right table.
-* Key facts to note in the explain:
-  * Scan step: scannedRows vs. outputRows, predicates
-  * Join step: join strategies and join columns
-    * Nested loop join, it is the most general join strategy, but may not be efficient except for a special scenario
-    * Broadcast join: is the right table small enough to fit in memory?
-    * Sortmerge join: is there any skewness on the join columns?
-  * Execution path: spark or control (the threshold for spark execution is 20K scanned rows)
+Learning to use the `explain` plan feature is essential for determining how to boost query performance.

+***** BRING IN DISCUSSION OF EXPLAIN FROM ZEPPELIN OR DOCS ************

+Here's a sample plan:

 ```
-Explain
-select count(*) from tpch100.lineitem
+EXPLAIN
+SELECT COUNT(*) FROM tpch100.lineitem
-where l_shipdate <= date({fn TIMESTAMPADD(SQL_TSI_DAY, -90, cast('1998-12-01 00:00:00' as timestamp))});
+WHERE l_shipdate <= DATE({fn TIMESTAMPADD(SQL_TSI_DAY, -90, CAST('1998-12-01 00:00:00' as TIMESTAMP))});

 Plan
 ----